 Our passion, motivation and inspiration comes from crafting the highest quality leather goods from the finest Italian, Spanish & British leather

 Excelling in art at school and very keen on craft throughout childhood, Simon knew that his future would be creative.
 It was during his visit to Spain, in particular Andalucía and Granada, that determined his path.
 When he came across local leather artisans and found himself extremely impressed by their craftwork, knowledge and skill, the Spanish craftsmen were generous with their knowledge and expertise.
 They gave Simon his first tools and showed him basic techniques, also pointing him in the direction of where to buy the best leather hides.
 It was simple, traditional-style leatherwork, just hand stitching and carving, but he quickly discovered a real passion for the trade and fell very much in love.
 He soaked up as much knowledge (and sun) as he could whilst creating simple designs.
 Simon found that he could sell his own leather products in local markets, offering him the opportunity to continue his European adventure through Spain, France and Italy, all whilst working on his new obsession.

 On his return to Edinburgh, Simon began to really hone in on his craft, selling more of his work in more local markets.
 This way of living and working with leather was of course enjoyable, but Simon knew it could only ever be a certain level of support.
 Like a true merchant, he wanted more.

-Simon Harvey Potts officially joining “The Guild of Master Craftsmen” with Sir Paisley of Westerlea in 2019
+Simon Harvey Potts officially joining “The Guild of Master Craftsmen” with The Much Hon.
+D. W. Paisley of Westerlea in 2019